Dynamic Cone Penetrometer (DCP) PANDA Overview

 - Safe to operate (overcomes the safety issues of hand / finger crushing and back injury associated with the conventional Dynamic Cone Penetrometer (DCP)

 - Small, portable and lightweight (one person operation) – 18.5kg unit – ideal to transport in hold baggage on the aeroplane for transport to remote locations

 - PANDA probe can be used where Cone Penetration Test (CPT) vehicles are not suitable.

 - Compact light weight design makes investigation of sites in confined spaces and difficult to access locations or remote areas possible.
 No support equipment is required.

-Applications for the PANDA Instrumented Variable Energy Dynamic Cone Penetrometer from Sol Solution include archeology, cable and pipe laying, trench work, flexible pavements, backfill, unsealed roads and mine access roads, landfill facilities, tunnels, railway / railroad track beds and ballast, cuttings and embankments, airport runway and taxiways, hard standing areas, tunnels, dam construction (and mine tailings), canal building, building foundations, working platforms, electricity pylons and poles, telecom masts, property sub-divisions, backyards, very sleep slopes and temporary works platforms including for piling rigs and mobile crane foot standing pads (outriggers).
+Applications for the PANDA Instrumented Variable Energy Dynamic Cone Penetrometer from Sol Solution include archeology, cable and pipe laying, trench work, flexible pavements, backfill, unsealed roads and mine access roads, landfill facilities, tunnels, railway / railroad track beds and ballast, cuttings and embankments, bridge abutments, airport runway and taxiways, hard standing areas, tunnels, dam construction (and mine tailings), canal building, building foundations, electricity pylons and poles, telecom masts, property sub-divisions, backyards, very sleep slopes and temporary works platforms including for piling rigs and mobile crane foot standing pads (outriggers).
 Here is the PANDA in action in various applications and research papers on some of these applications too.

 Clients include those involved in pavement construction, pavement rehabilitation, material testing, geotechnical testing and site investigation and include utilities (gas, electricity and water), road and rail authorities, councils, asset managers, mines, mobile crane and piling rig contractors, engineering and construction groups, subcontractors, geotechnical consultancies and research organisations.